flexigpt/vscode-extension/docs/features.md

 ### UI behavior

 - Chat activity bar interface for request/response interaction
+- Use inbuilt prompts from autocomplete box or adhoc chat with AI.
+- You can use inbuilt system vars like `{selection}` or `{readfile}` to enhance your chat with AI.
+(Same capability as available for prompt files)
 - Load/save conversations from history
 - Export conversations to a file
 - Copy/Insert/Create new files out of GPT response.